 All of these factors affected the population composition of the Indian villages of the Chicago area and surrounding country, at one time or another, during the past three hundred years.
 Although historical records for events creating population mixtures exist only for a little over three centuries in the upper Great Lakes, oral traditions provide knowledge of similar occurrences for a much longer period of time.

 The vicinity of modern Chicago has never been a favorite site for Indian habitation.
 The sand dunes and swamps, with restricted timber and agricultural land, did not attract large numbers of Indian people.
 In the late seventeenth century, when there was a fortified post at Chicago for a brief time, Miami Indian people were living south of present Chicago near the bend of the Calumet River and on the Fox River about forty miles west of Chicago.
-These Miami, whose language is the same as the Illiniwek, may have been in the process of returning to their customary home base on the Wabash River of Indiana after fleeing temporarily from the rout of Iroquois war parties from New York.
-The Miami village near the Calumet River nevertheless was attacked in 1687.
+These Miami, whose language is the same as the Illiniwek, may have returned to their customary home base on the Wabash River of Indiana after fleeing temporarily from the rout of Iroquois war parties from New York.
+Nevertheless, the Miami village near the Calumet River was attacked in 1687.

-The Seneca failure to take Fort Saint Louis du Rocher in 1684 is generally regarded as the western limit of Iroquois expansion and the turning point of the Beaver Wars.
-The French strengthened their forts afterward and began to provide arms to an alliance of Great Lakes Algonquin which they had created against the Iroquois.
-Coinciding with the King William's War (1688-97) between Britain and France, the alliance went on the offensive in 1687.
-By the 1690s the Iroquois were in serious trouble and retreating back across the Great Lakes to New York.
+The Seneca failure to take Fort Saint Louis du Rocher in 1684 is generally regarded as the Iroquois expansion's western limit and the Beaver Wars' turning point.
+The French strengthened their forts afterward and began providing arms to an alliance of Great Lakes Algonquin they had created against the Iroquois.
+Coinciding with King William's War (1688-97) between Britain and France, the alliance went on the offensive in 1687.
+By the 1690s, the Iroquois were in serious trouble and retreating back across the Great Lakes to New York.
 They were, however, still dangerous.
 Not only did marauding Iroquois war parties continue to make travel dangerous on the Illinois River for French traders, but the Seneca destroyed the Miami village at the Calumet River (at Blue Island) near Chicago in 1687 while its warriors were absent.
 During their return to New York with the captured Miami women and children, the Seneca left behind a trail of half-eaten children until Miami warriors caught up and killed most of them.

 The long period of Iroquois warfare involving Indians living far north and south of the Great Lakes came to an end with a peace treaty signed in Montreal in 1701.
 The Kaskaskia representatives from Illinois probably traveled the longest distance to take part in the councils.